flammified/IAAIP-NeRF/README.md

   <br><br>
 </p>

-# Rendering forward facing driving scenes using Neural Radiance Fields
+# Rendering urban scenes using Neural Radiance Fields based on autonomous driving datasets

 This repository contains the code for the Interdisciplinary Advanced AI Project (IAAIP) of the TU Delft.
-During this project we have worked on `Rendering forward facing driving scenes using Neural Radiance Fields`.
+During this project we have worked on `Rendering urban scenes using Neural Radiance Fields based on autonomous driving datasets`.
 The project took 10 weeks in total.

 The repository structure is as follows: